search-rug/search-rug.github.io/_sprojects/feitosa-2.md

 - design patterns
 - software analytics
 posted: 2023-02-10
-short: This project consists of an empirical study for mining pattern grime and TD items from open-source software (OSS) projects and correlating the presence of TD items in pattern instances with higher levels of pattern grime.
+description: This project consists of an empirical study for mining pattern grime and TD items from open-source software (OSS) projects and correlating the presence of TD items in pattern instances with higher levels of pattern grime.
 contact: